Joely Rodríguez: Boston Red Sox

 On November 23, 2022, the Boston Red Sox signed Rodríguez to a one-year contract with a club option for the 2024 season.
 He began the 2023 season on the injured list with a right oblique strain, and was activated on May 15.
 Rodríguez spent a month on the injured list with left shoulder inflammation, from early June until being activated on July 8.
 On July 31, he was again placed on the injured list, due to right hip inflammation; in mid-August, Red Sox manager Alex Cora said Rodríguez could miss the remainder of the season, which ultimately was the case.
 Overall, Rodríguez was limited to 11 innings with the Red Sox, allowing nine runs (eight earned) while striking out 14 batters—the Red Sox declined his 2024 option in early November, making him a free agent.

 On February 22, 2024, Rodríguez re-signed with the Red Sox on a minor league contract.
 On March 22, Rodríguez triggered the opt–out clause in his contract, giving Boston 48 hours to add him to their roster or release him.
 Two days later, the Red Sox announced that he had made their Opening Day roster.
 He was the only left-hander on the Red Sox pitching roster.
 In 11 appearances for Boston, he struggled to a 6.55 ERA with 11 strikeouts across 11 innings pitched.
 Rodríguez was designated for assignment by Boston following the promotion of Naoyuki Uwasawa on April 28.
 He cleared waivers and was sent outright to the Triple–A Worcester Red Sox on May 2.
 On August 23, the Red Sox selected Rodríguez's contract, adding him back to their active roster.
 After three appearances, he was designated for assignment a second time on August 26.
 Rodríguez elected free agency on August 29.

+York Revolution

+On April 2, 2026, Rodríguez signed with the York Revolution of the Atlantic League of Professional Baseball.
+He made 27 appearances for the Revolution, compiling a 1–4 record and 5.68 ERA with 28 strikeouts across four saves across 25 1/3 innings pitched.
+Rodríguez was released by York on July 29.